-Scope
+1 Scope

-This Quality, Health Safety & Environment (QHSE) Code specifies management system requirements for use by businesses to provide objective evidence of their capability to meet contractual and legislative requirements relevant to quality, workplace safety and environmental requirements.
-It aims to provide a framework for a reliable and practical management system, tailored for small businesses who supply larger organisations certified to the relevant ISO Standards or wishing to improve their own operations through the adoption of a management system.
+This Quality, Health Safety & Environment (QHSE) Code specifies management system requirements for use by organisations to provide objective evidence of their capability to meet contractual and legislative requirements relevant to quality, workplace safety and environmental requirements.
+It aims to provide a framework for a reliable and practical management system, tailored for smaller organisations who supply larger organisations certified to the relevant ISO Standards or wishing to improve their own operations through the adoption of a management system.

-The Code is aimed at achieving internal efficiencies and customer satisfaction while maintaining the workplace safety of employees and eliminating pollution.
-It relies on management identifying and documenting its own processes, and encouraging continual improvement.
-Accordingly, businesses should document procedures in a manual to address each clause of this Code.
+The Code is aimed at achieving internal efficiencies and customer satisfaction while maintaining workplace safety and protecting the environment.
+It relies on management identifying and documenting its own processes and encouraging continual improvement.
+Accordingly, organisations should document procedures in a manual to address each clause of this Code.

-References
+2 References

-This Code makes reference to the ISO 9001 (quality management), AS 4801 & OHSAS 18001 (WHS/OHS management) and ISO 14001 (environmental management) Standards.
+This Code refers to the ISO 9001 (quality management), ISO 45001 (OHS management) and ISO 14001 (environmental management) Standards.

-Definitions
+3 Definitions